 Check your pool’s pump pressure at least once per week.
-It may be a good idea to record readings so that you can easily see trends and correct them before your pool water suffers.
+It may be a good idea to record readings so you can easily see trends and correct them before your pool water suffers.

-What to Do if Your Pressure Reading is Too High
+What to Do If Your Pressure Reading is Too High

-Pool filters are made out of a polyester material called remar.
+Pool cartridge filters are made out of a polyester material called remar.
 It looks like a thick paper material accordioned between two plastic end caps.
 Over time this material will get clogged with dirt and debris to the extent that a good hose down is no longer sufficient.
 Or, as the remar material wears out, the filter will begin to show flat spots, another sign of wear and tear that lessens its efficiency.

-What to do if Your Pressure Reading is Too Low
+What to Do If Your Pressure Reading is Too Low

 If low-pressure readings persist, a more severe issue with a leak in your filtration system may be slowing it down.
 If you can locate the leak and fix it yourself, you can be back in business with minimal effort and expense.
 However, if you can not, you can expect to spend some money on a professional repair or pump replacement.